ackermanar/SAP_metabolomics/data/data_download_instructions.md

 ## File Listing

-For a complete list of available files, contact the authors or check the AWS S3 bucket directly.
+For a complete list of available files, contact the authors or check the cloud storage buckets directly.

 ⚠️ **Important**: The scripts expect data files to be in these exact directory locations.
 Make sure to download files to the correct subdirectories.